TruthMerchant/ideas/README.md

       Select position of ratebox in relatiion to title (single post/psge) or float left or right of 'content'/'excerpt' on archives (loops).

-Front Facing (user) interface automatically inserts a rating box (if auro mode) using filters: the_content and/or the_excerpt, and the_title (suppresses the title if floating rate box).
+Front Facing (user) interface automatically inserts a rating box in auro mode

+      Each post is intercepted and a rate box inserted using filters: the_content and/or the_excerpt, and the_title (suppress in archive loops).

   Child themes not needed because the plugin provides overrides using actions:

-    template_include (override theme template where necessary) and wp_head (override themne css) Modular construction without Oject Oriented OO modules.
+    template_include (override theme template where necessary) and wp_head (override themne css)

+  Modular construction without Oject Oriented OO modules.